nextauthjs/docs/docs/getting-started/typescript.md

 ## Module Augmentation

-`next-auth` comes with certain types/interfaces, that are shared across submodules.
+`next-auth` comes with certain types/interfaces that are shared across submodules.
 Good examples are `Session` and `JWT`.
 Ideally, you should only need to create these types at a single place, and TS should pick them up in every location where they are referenced.
-Luckily, this is exactly what Module Augmentation can do for us.
-Define your shared interfaces in a single location, and get type-safety across your application, when you use `next-auth` (or one of its submodules).
+Luckily, Module Augmentation is exactly that, which can do this for us.
+Define your shared interfaces in a single place, and get type-safety across your application when using `next-auth` (or one of its submodules).

 ### Main module